 Mueller says of his art that he strives "to create painterly renderings that capture the essence of simple, yet profound, aesthetics.
 The current form of my work is primarily figurative genre paintings (depicting everyday life), many including some kind of decorative element.
 My aim is to create 'timeless' images.
 I also love to plein air paint to try to capture the essence of natural landscape."

 In March of 1993, David Mueller's work appeared on the cover The Artist's Magazine and in the feature article therein on his painting technique.
-Another article for the magazine was recently published in the July 200
+Another article for the magazine was published in the July 2004 issue.
+His work has been the subject of many regional publications.

 David Mueller is an active member of The Cincinnati Art Club, which was founded in 1890 in Mount Adams by such outstanding painters as Frank Duveneck, Henry Farney and Edward Potthast.
 Created in the heady days of the glorious age of 19th century American painting, The Cincinnati Art Club is the second oldest continuously operating art club in the country.
 Mueller has been featured at the club as an invited guest speaker and has conducted painting demonstrations there and at many other regional organizations.
 Additionally, he has taught oil painting and drawing in his studio as well as in workshops in the Cincinnati and Michigan areas.